wormholer/KAP-manual/en/analyzer/analyzer.en.md

 ### Admin Page
 Only the admin could visit this page.
-To import the Cube from KAP, Saiku needs to create schema and datasource for each cube in KAP by default.
+To import the Cube from KAP, KyAnalyzer needs to create schema and datasource for each cube in KAP by default.
 KyAnalyzer automatize the flow, user don't have to write schema by themeselves.
 Click `Sync Cubes From Kylin` on the left side, the right panel will list all projects from KAP.

 ![](images/admin_sync.png)